 This setup is because I also want to strengthen my two-year-old’s arms as he uses the spoon to scoop up the apples.
 Like most of our toddler activities, this fun idea invites my child to take the lead.

-Keeping my toddler’s toys and activities at home simple are key to his exploration and making learning through play possible.
+Keeping my toddler’s toys and activities at home simple is key to his exploration and making learning through play possible.
 We added this color scooping game to our even longer list of color sorting activities!

-Setting up this apple color sorting activity didn’t take long!
+Set up this apple color sorting activity

 I have one boy that loves green apples, and the other loves red.
 So stocking up was already on our grocery list.

-And get this!
-For once, I was even ahead of the game.
+And get this. – For once, I was even ahead of the game.
 Adding apples to water helped wash them for future snacks. – #itsthelittlethings

 I filled my large white bowl with water and placed the red and green apples inside.